mohammadimtiazz/find-diagonal-values-of-square-matrix/README.md

 doagonal pos2: 10, 11, 20
 an important fact of odd size sqaure matrix is that both diagonal share one common center

+diagonalDIff >> function that find or locate the diagonal positions by scaning the entire matrix and contain a special condition when it see both of the diagonal share one similar center

+diagonalDIffFast > function that find diagonal values without scanning the entire matrix. thus it is faster